seeking Guidance in improving your child’s math proficiency?

 Try it out!
 We offer a 5-day trial where if the course is not a good fit, we will offer you a full refund.

 First off, thank you for registering!
 Before the start of the course, you will need to connect with your child’s guidance counsellor to obtain your child’s Individualized Education Plan (IEP) or Individualized Learning Plan (ILP) and credit counselling summary.
 You can forward these documents to firstname.lastname@example.org.
-Our first class will be virtual on Saturday, June 17, 2023.
+Our first class will be on Tuesday, July 4, 2023.
 The time will be shared with those who have registered.

 STILL HAVE MORE QUESTIONS?